Tag Archive for: DUMG

 Program for the 2022 Edition

-The SPES (Primary Care, Environment, and Health) program is a training initiative organized by the Department of General Practice at the Montpellier-Nîmes School of Medicine and the Avicenne University Multidisciplinary Health Center in Cabestany.
+The SPES (Primary Care, Environment, and Health) program is a training initiative organized by the University Department of General Practice at the Montpellier-Nîmes School of Medicine and the Avicenne University Multidisciplinary Health Center in Cabestany.
 A one-day training session for general practice residents, as well as a public lecture, will take place on September 9, 2021.

-The origins of the project
+The Origins of the Project

-It is part of the call for proposals launched by the Occitanie Regional Health Agency (ARS) as part of the 3rd Regional Health and Environment Plan, of which it is one of the winning projects.
-In particular, it aims to increase public and healthcare professionals’ engagement with environmental health.
+It is part of the call for proposals launched by the Occitanie Regional Health Agency (ARS) as part of the 3rd Regional Health and Environment Plan, of which it is one of the selected projects.
+In particular, it aims to increase awareness of environmental health among citizens and healthcare professionals.

 Project Organization

-To this end, it is organized in three stages:
+To that end, it is organized in three stages:

 Learn more about the SPES program

-Meeting with the academic advisor
+Meeting with the Academic Advisor

-Dr. François Carbonnel, an associate professor at the Department of General Medicine in the Faculty of Medicine of Montpellier-Nîmes and a general practitioner at the Avicenne Medical Practice, has been selected as the winner of the call for proposals organized by the Occitanie Regional Health Agency (ARS).
+Dr. François Carbonnel, an associate professor at the Schools of General Medicine within the Montpellier-Nîmes Faculty of Medicine and a general practitioner at the Avicenne MSPU, has been selected as the winner of the call for proposals organized by the Occitanie Regional Health Agency (ARS).

 Why did you decide to launch this Primary Care, Environment, and Health training program?

-The environment can pose risks to our communities and our health.
-This training aims to raise awareness among our colleagues about what environmental health entails.
-We want to educate them about this still relatively unknown field.
+The environment can pose risks to our societies and to our health.
+This training program helps raise awareness among our colleagues about what environmental health is.
+We want to educate them about this field, which is still relatively unknown.

 What is the purpose of this new training program?

 Through this training, future general practitioners will first be able to identify environmental health risks so that they can treat them.
-Later, they will be able to predict and prevent them.
+Second, they will be able to predict and prevent them.

 Who is this training course intended for?

 This training program is primarily intended for residents and faculty in general practice.
-The goal is to make this program sustainable and effective so that we can offer it on a larger scale and ensure that environmental health issues are addressed across all regions.
+The goal is for this program to become a sustainable and useful resource so that we can offer it on a broader scale and ensure that environmental health issues are addressed across all regions.

 September 9

-The event will consist of two parts: the first part will focus on training residents and general practice instructors.
+The event will consist of two parts: the first part will be dedicated to training residents and faculty in general practice.
 The second part, open to the general public, will feature a lecture.

 Here is the schedule for these two games: